suzyahyah/suzyahyah.github.io/_posts/2022-06-28-competing.md

 Maybe someone would have built something "better".
 But for whatever reason, the one who happened to wander into that space was you.
 You might be jostling for a while, and a while might mean years, but in the end you will find the knowledge that was always meant for you to find.

+**Writer's note; what I wish I could say to some of my friends, if ever I manage to frame it in a less obnoxious/preachy way.